wp-plugins/activecampaign-subscription-forms/readme.txt

 = 5.1 =
 * Added button to TinyMCE toolbar to more easily choose and embed the form shortcode into the post body.

+= 5.2 =
+* Default form behavior is now "sync."
+This coincided with WordPress version 3.9 release.

 == Upgrade Notice ==

 = 1.1 =